openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ###  Signature Packet (Tag 2)

-The SLH-DSA algorithms MUST be used only with v6 signatures, as defined in [[RFC9580, Section 5.2.3]](https://www.rfc-editor.org/rfc/rfc9580#section-5.2.3).
+The SLH-DSA algorithms MUST be used only with v6 signatures, as defined in {{Section 5.2.3 of RFC9580}}.

 The algorithm-specific part of a signature packet for an SLH-DSA algorithm code point consists of: